 We're proud to be part of the Tree Cities of the World programme, connecting cities around the world to create a network dedicated to sharing how we all manage urban trees and forests to make our cities greener and more robust.

-The Food and Agriculture Organization of the United Nations (FAO) along with the Arbor Day Foundation today unveiled their Tree Cities of the World programme in the United Kingdom, an initiative to recognise cities and towns across all continents that meet core standards for the care and planning of urban trees and forests.
+The Tree Cities of the World programme, led by Food and Agriculture Organization of the United Nations (FAO) and the Arbor Day Foundation, is an initiative to recognise cities and towns across all continents that meet core standards for the care and planning of urban trees and forests.
 Trees for Cities is leading the initiative to recruit and support cities throughout the UK to apply for designation.

 To achieve recognition, cities must meet the programme’s five core standards: establish responsibility, set the rules, know what you have, allocate the resources and celebrate achievements.

-Birmingham City Council, Bradford City Council, and the London Boroughs of Barking and Dagenham, Camden and Ealing have all been honoured with Tree Cities of the World recognition this year.
+So far, Birmingham City Council, Bradford City Council, Welwyn Hatfield Borough Council and the London Boroughs of Barking and Dagenham, Camden and Ealing have all been honoured with Tree Cities of the World recognition.
 Congratulations!

-“We are excited to kick off the Tree Cities of the World programme in the UK,” said Dan Lambe, President, Arbor Day Foundation.
-“The programme brings private and public partners together, and Trees for Cities’ work with local communities is an example of the collaboration that is already taking place globally.”
+“The programme brings private and public partners together, and Trees for Cities’ work with local communities is an example of the collaboration that is already taking place globally,” said Dan Lambe, President, Arbor Day Foundation.

 The vision of the Tree Cities of the World programme is to connect cities around the world in a new network dedicated to sharing and adopting the most successful approaches to managing urban trees and forests.
 Recognition through the Tree Cities of the World programme represents the first step toward achieving a green vision for the qualifying communities.